 1.2 The content of this document

-First, this document is a description of the International Fujita scale, or IF-scale.
-Secondly, in Chapter 5 it includes recommendations on conducting a damage survey and interpreting the data.
+This document consists of two parts.
+First, a description of the International Fujita scale, or IF-scale, is given.
+Second, in Chapter 5, recommendations are provided on conducting a damage survey and interpreting the collected data.